Irreducible Ankle Fracture-Dislocation | Fibula Trapped Behind Tibia | Emergency Surgery

 3. Post-Traumatic Osteoarthritis

 - Mechanism: Chondral damage occurs as the fibula "grinds" across the posterior tibia during dislocation and reduction.
-"Scuffing" of the cartilage is inevitable.
+Some degree of cartilage scuffing is common.

 - Symptoms: Chronic pain, stiffness, weather-related ache, swelling.